mmcgraw74/Tektronix-4051-4052-4054-Program-Files/README.md

 Some tapes have additional program name information stored in the file Header, so also include the output of the TLIST command as a separate file in your submission.
 You can capture the TLIST to serial from BASIC with TLIST @40:
 *****
-Updated serial transfer from tape to PC steps:

-Instead of having to type in my serial transfer program - use the built in CALL "TERMIN" terminal program:

-Type the following commands and use the User Definable Keys above the keyboard:

-CALL "RATE",9600,2                          Only on 4052/54 - use 2400 max on 4051

-CALL "TSTRIN","","","D"                     Prevents NULLs and DC3 characters, Type Control-D, marks End of Tape transfer

-FIND x                                      Find the file on the tape you want to transfer

-CALL "TERMIN"                               This puts in the 4050 in terminal mode

-press User Definable Key 16 (shift UDK 6)   turns off local echo (you only need to do this once)

-get your PC program ready to capture an ASCII file

-press UDK 4 Data Send

-if the transfer completes without error - the tape stops.

-Error messages like READ errors will be displayed on the Tektronix screen if they occur.

-After the tape stops - close the file on the PC transfer program.

-****
-I really like RealTerm (free download) - which can capture and send files or act as a terminal.
-To use it with the Tek - configure the Port tab for the same speed as in the RATE command.
-I use 9600 7E1 with no handshake.
-Then click the Capture tab - create a filename - click Direct Capture (no echo on the pc) - Start Overwrite.

-Now Press UDK 4

-after the transfer stops - click Stop on RealTerm

-Press UDK 5 to return to Tek BASIC

-Now you can FIND another file, type CALL "TERMIN", and you are ready to repeat the above steps to capture that file.
-Instead of pressing UDK 5 you could press SHIFT UDK 3 and type a file number to FIND.
-I like to be in BASIC and also do a CALL "HEADER" (4052 and 4054 only) to check what kind of file it is.
-If you do that you need to do the FIND again before CALL "TERMIN" or you will get an error.

-*****
-The serial transfer instructions file contains instructions on wiring a 25 pin to 9 pin serial cable from the Tektronix to the PC serial port.
-I cut an old 25-pin PC parallel port cable for the Tektronix side and soldered the wires to a 9-pin solder connector and backshell for the PC side.
-****
-PROGRAM DOWNLOAD FROM PC TO 4050 Instructions:
+PROGRAM DOWNLOAD FROM PC TO 4051 Instructions:

-- Use RealTerm on your PC, or other serial terminal program with complete configurability of rate and ability to capture and send files
+- Use Hyperterminal or PUTTY on your PC, or other serial terminal program with complete configurability of rate and ability to capture and send files
-- Configure PC terminal program for 300 baud, Even Parity, 7 bits
+- Configure PC terminal program for 2400 baud, Even Parity, 7 bits
-- On your 4051/4052/4054 with Option 1 Serial, type CALL "PRLIST" to list your Serial Parameters
+- Configure PC terminal program to delay 500 msec after each line is transmitted
+- Configure PC terminal program to delay 10 msec after each character is transmitted
+- Type the following commands on the 4051:

-- CALL "RATE",300,2,0     to set the rate to 300 baud, Even Parity
-- CALL "TSTRIN","","",""  prevents XON/XOFF characters in the data
+CALL "RATE",2400,2,0      | to set the rate to 2400 baud, Even Parity CALL "TSTRIN","","",""    | stops the 4051 from modifying control characters on transmit CALL "RSTRIN","","",""    | stops the 4051 from modifying control characters on receive

-- CALL "RSTRIN","","",""  prevents XON/XOFF characters in the data
-- CALL "TERMIN"           this instantiates all the parameters
-- press the UDK key 5     returns control to BASIC - but with serial enabled
+- Now you can send and receive the programs on this site that are in Universal format (.UNI extension)

+- SEND from PC terminal program to 4051
+                          | Select PC Univeral file to transmit
-- OLD@40:                 typing this on the 4050 makes it ready to accept the program from the PC over serial
+OLD@40:                   | this starts the 4051 listening for the program on the RS-232 interface
-- start the file send on the terminal program
+                          | now start sending the file from the terminal program to the 4051
+Hit 4051 BREAK key twice  | when the transfer is complete from the PC terminal program now you can type RUN to execute this program

 - when the file send is complete, press 4050 Break key twice to stop the transfer
 - type RUN to start the program
 ******

+For 4052/4054 computers with v5.1 firmware or 4052A/4054A computers - no need to delay the lines or characters:

+CALL "RATE",9400,2,0      | to set the rate to 9600 baud, Even Parity CALL "TSTRIN","","",""    | stops the 4050 from modifying control characters on transmit CALL "RSTRIN","","",""    | stops the 4050 from modifying control characters on receive CALL "CMFLAG",3           | set XON/XOFF protocol for TX and RX

+- SEND from PC terminal program to 4052/4054 or 4052A/4054A
+                          | Select PC Univeral file to transmit
+OLD@40:                   | this starts the 4051 listening for the program on the RS-232 interface
+                          | now start sending the file from the terminal program to the 4051
+Hit 4050 BREAK key twice  | when the transfer is complete from the PC terminal program now you can type RUN to execute this program

+***********
 If you don't have a serial interface on your Tektronix 4050 series computer - consider sending your tapes to someone who does, so the files can be archived.